go-aah/docs/anti-csrf-protection.md

 <span class="badge lb-sm">Since v0.9</span> aah provides automatic Anti-CSRF (Cross Site Request Forgery protection) for the aah web application.
 CSRF attack occurs when a malicious website contains a link, a form button or some JavaScript that is intended to perform some action on your website.
 CSRF uses the credentials of a logged-in user who visits the malicious site in their browser.
 A related type of attack, `login CSRF`, where an attacking site tricks user browser to log into a site with someone else's credentials, is also covered.

 The first defense against CSRF attack is to ensure that GET requests (and other `safe` methods, as defined by [RFC 7231, 4.2.1](https://tools.ietf.org/html/rfc7231.html#section-4.2.1)) are side effect free.
-Requests via `unsafe` methods, such as POST, PUT, and DELETE on HTML forms are automatically protected.
+Requests via `unsafe` methods, such as POST, PUT, and DELETE on **HTML forms are automatically protected**.

 ### Table of Contents